jwelrynewone/docs/deprecated/Keepers.md

 ## TL;DR

 - Keepers help the protocol perform some tasks which cannot be performed automatically.
-- Matrix needs keepers to arbitrage the stablecoins issued, to maintain the lending strategies, to monitor Hedging Agents' positions, to distribute staking rewards, and to update transaction fees parameters.
+- Nibiru needs keepers to arbitrage the stablecoins issued, to maintain the lending strategies, to monitor Hedging Agents' positions, to distribute staking rewards, and to update transaction fees parameters.

 ## Rationale

-- Keepers are external incentivized actors that keep the Matrix protocol work smoothly.
+- Keepers are external incentivized actors that keep the Nibiru protocol work smoothly.
-- Matrix needs multiple types of keepers to get involved.
-Matrix Core Team developed bots to help keepers achieve some of their operations.
+- Nibiru needs multiple types of keepers to get involved.
+Nibiru Core Team developed bots to help keepers achieve some of their operations.

 ## Arbitrage Keepers

-- Tokens issued by the Matrix protocol will be tradable on exchanges and therefore have a market price.
+- Tokens issued by the Nibiru protocol will be tradable on exchanges and therefore have a market price.
-- The Matrix protocol relies on arbitrageurs which will have profitable opportunities whenever the market prices of the tokens deviate from peg.
+- The Nibiru protocol relies on arbitrageurs which will have profitable opportunities whenever the market prices of the tokens deviate from peg.

 ## Keepers for Transaction Fees and Slippage